xyh06/Toyota-Used-Car-Market-Mispricing-Analysis/README.md

 Communicating statistical limitations explicitly

-Repository Structure
-toyota.csv
-Toyota-Used-Car-Market-Mispricing-Analysis.ipynb
-index.html
-images/
-README.md

 Takeaway

-A predictive model can serve as a behavioral benchmark rather than a valuation tool.
+A predictive model can be used as a behavioral benchmark rather than a valuation tool.

-This project does not attempt to identify arbitrage opportunities, but to understand how market participants systematically price assets under bounded rationality.
+This project demonstrates how interpretable insights can be extracted from incomplete real-world data while avoiding unsupported causal or profitability claims.

 Author: xyh06
 Last Updated: February 2026